ribbybibby/ssl_exporter/README.md

       --web.metrics-path="/metrics"
                                  Path under which to expose metrics
-      --web.probe-path="/probe"  Path under which to expose the probe endpoint --config.file=""           SSL exporter configuration file
+      --web.probe-path="/probe"  Path under which to expose the probe endpoint --web.default-module="tcp"
+                                 module to default to for probe (tcp/file/https --web.target=""
+                                 target to use for probe. example /etc/ssl/**/*.pem.
+If passed in query param it is given precedence
+      --config.file=""           SSL exporter configuration file
       --log.level="info"         Only log messages with the given severity or above.
 Valid
                                  levels: [debug, info, warn, error, fatal]